Skip to main content

 Ducati 900ss cafe racer

-The fairing/dash mount was cut and welded to accept a round headlight and it new front fairing.
-The engine was in pretty good shape so I got away with new case side gaskets, carb rebuild kit, cam belt replacement, new plugs, wires, and coils and then a decent detailing job.
+The fairing/dash mount was cut and welded to accept a round headlight and its new front fairing.
+The engine was in pretty good shape, so I got away with new case side gaskets, carb rebuild kit, cam belt replacement, new plugs, wires, and coils, and then a decent detailing job.
 The paint came from me as well.
-I’m far from a paint pro but I had to keep costs low so the shed became a paint booth on decent days.”
+I’m far from a paint pro, but I had to keep costs low so the shed became a paint booth on decent days.”

 Photography by Poul Ober